CA-Lee/MyNTUST/Computer_Programming.md

   - Create when: before program begin
   - Exist when: in block (`{}`)
   - Destroy on: program terminated
+  - Static array will be initialized to 0 by default.

 Avoid to use global variable
 ---